oras-project/oras/docs/proposals/diagnose-experience.md

 #### Kubectl

-Kubectl has a command `kubectl logs` to show logs of resource objects such as Pod and container.
+Kubectl has a command `kubectl logs` to show logs of objects such as Pod and container.
 No separate flags for verbose output and debug logs.

 ## Examples in ORAS